 Possession of an excessive amount of Schedule I or II drugs is first-degree felony drug trafficking.

 The penalties depend on the amount and type of drug—most commonly heroin, fentanyl, cannabis, cocaine, methamphetamine, “date rape” drugs, and oxycodone.
 Trafficking carries mandatory minimum prison sentences of three to 25 years and fines that can range from $25,000 to $750,000.

-If You Were Charged With Possession, Contact Orlando Defense
+If You Were Charged With Possession, Contact a Top Drug Defense Lawyer

 Florida drug possession penalties are no joke.
 You could be facing a lengthy jail or prison sentence, high fines, and drivers’ license suspension.